 - Edit the Please read: text to fit your survey needs.

-- Highlight text and select Bold, Italics, or Underline to format text as desired.
+- Highlight text and select Bold, Italics, or Underline to format as desired.

-- Click on the camera icon, or drag and drop an image to add visual context to your text.
+- Click the camera icon, or drag and drop an image, to add visual context to your text.

-Note: To force respondents to view an image for a certain amount of time before moving on, consider using an Image Question.
+💡 Tip: To force respondents to view an image for a certain amount of time before moving on, consider using an Image Question instead.

 The Results page displays the Prompt text, Instruction text, and the number of respondents who viewed the question.